kasunvimarshana/CollectPay/FRONTEND_ENHANCEMENTS_SUMMARY.md

 **Project:** TrackVault - Data Collection and Payment Management System
 **Implementation Date:** December 26, 2025
-**Version:** 2.0.0
+**Version:** 2.1.0
-**Status:** ✅ **COMPLETE**
+**Status:** ✅ **COMPLETE** (All Priority 1 & Extended Priority 2)

 ---

 ## Executive Summary

 The TrackVault frontend "Future Enhancements" task has been **successfully completed**.
-All Priority 1 features and a key Priority 2 feature (Sorting) have been implemented with professional-grade quality, maintaining the existing clean architecture and adding significant value to the user experience.
+All Priority 1 features and extended Priority 2 features (including Collections and Payments screen enhancements) have been implemented with professional-grade quality, maintaining the existing clean architecture and adding significant value to the user experience.

+**Latest Update:** Added comprehensive search, filter, and sort functionality to Collections and Payments screens, completing the feature rollout across ALL main application screens.

 ---